sinastiller/pp4_restaurant_website/README.md

 * #### [How to Fork](#how-to-fork)
 1. Navigate to [project repository](https://github.com/sinastiller/pp4_restaurant_website).
-2. Click on "For" in the top right corner.
+2. Click on "Fork" in the top right corner.
-3. Under "Owner," select the dropdown menu and click an owner for the forked repository.
+3. Under "Owner," select the dropdown menu and click on owner for the forked repository.
 4. To change the name of repo, enter a new name.
 5. Enter description(optional).
 6. Choose which branches to include.